 Who is Eligible for Canada RIT?

-Individuals and businesses who have filed a tax return may be eligible for Canada RIT payments.
+Individuals and businesses filing a tax return may be eligible for Canada RIT payments.

 How much you receive will vary depending on your financial circumstances, the income tax you already paid, and the tax deductions you qualify for.